 To study the effects of OWL2 RL subset selections on performance (Section 5), we created multiple benchmark rulesets using our Ruleset Selection Service (Section 2.2).
-We summarize each selection below, and list their label used in the benchmark results.
+We summarize each selection below, and indicate their label used in the benchmark results.
 Note that, when discussing the benchmark results, the "+" symbol indicates applying one or more selections on the OWL2 RL ruleset.

-Selections from (1) still guarantee OWL2 RL conformance (see Section 5.4).
-Moreover, the inst-ent selection from (2) still guarantees owl2rl-instance-completeness (Section 5.1.4).
+All selections from (1) guarantee OWL2 RL conformance, i.e., they are complete under the OWL2 RL semantics (Section 5.4); whereas the inst-ent selection from (2) still guarantees owl2rl-instance-completeness (Section 5.1.4), i.e., ensuring all instances are inferred under the OWL2 RL semantics.